 The second Ritz-Carlton on the list, the construction of the Bachelor Gulch resort has a far more contemporary Colorado Mountains atmosphere.
 The building has been constructed to offer outstanding views of the mountains or the valley, with rooms that sleep up to 4 in comfort.
 Guests can dine at one of the 6 restaurants, all focusing on regional cuisine and local produce, although delivering their own style and identity.
 Additionally, there is a private dining experience available.

-A hotel of this quality cannot do without a full-service day spa, and the Ritz-Carlton at Bachelor Gulch is not exception to this.
-The Day Spa incorporates a fitness center and 19 treatment rooms, with access complementary to guests.
+A hotel of this quality cannot do without a full-service day spa, and the Ritz-Carlton at Bachelor Gulch is no exception to this.
+The Day Spa incorporates a fitness center and 19 treatment rooms, with access complimentary to guests.
 There is also a 26,000 square feet conference center which is perfect for corporate retreats or large family ceremonies.
-A typically high quality experience from Ritz-Carlton that reflects the location perfectly.
+A typically high-quality experience from Ritz-Carlton that reflects the location perfectly.

 12. Purgatory Mountain Resort

 While the ski fields are a major attraction of the Purgatory Resort in Durango, the operators have designed the property to take full advantage of the mountain all year.
-With summer activities like zip lines tours, hiking, climbing wall, bungee trampoline and an alpine slide part of the Summer Adventure Park, the resort becomes a wonderfully exciting way to experience the mountain all year.
+With summer activities like zip line tours, hiking, climbing wall, bungee trampoline, and an alpine slide part of the Summer Adventure Park, the resort becomes a wonderfully exciting way to experience the mountain all year.